 1963 Cincinnati Reds Postcard

-In 1963 the Cincinnati Reds organization issued a set of 26 team postcards than included Pete Rose.
-The back of these postcards are blank except for the words “Photo Post Card” and a box for a stamp.
+In 1963 the Cincinnati Reds organization issued a set of 26 team postcards that included Pete Rose.
+The back of these postcards is blank except for the words “Photo Post Card” and a box for a stamp.
 This postcard is very rare due to the regional nature of the release and because many were used and discarded.
 If you can find one, expect it to be relatively expensive if it is in high-grade condition.